Rat glue traps are one of the worst ways to deal with a rodent infestation.

 Please don’t get me wrong…I LOVE killing rats.
-I hate the things.
+I’m not too fond of them.
 There are just much, much better ways of killing them than with those stupid glue boards.
-These devices have already been outlawed in New Zealand and Ireland and petitions are underway to have them banned in the UK.
+These devices have already been outlawed in New Zealand, and Ireland and petitions are underway to have them banned in the UK.

 There are a whole bunch of reasons that I hate glue boards.

 One reason I advise against is that they simply do not work as well as snap traps and poisons.
 Adhesives boards are highly useful for trapping SMALL creatures such as mice, lizards, and cockroaches.
 When it comes to larger creatures like squirrels and rats, the traps just aren’t as effective at catching them.

 Rats have been known to chew through the paper, walk through the adhesive, or even gnaw off their own foot if it did get stuck.
 If you do catch a rat with a glue board, it will be a small one.

 Companies market different versions of this product with “new and improved adhesives” or “double scented with peanut butter,” but those are just gimmicks.
 The fundamental logic behind using these devices is fatally flawed no matter what marketing claims get printed on the boxes.

 Let’s look at some other reasons that glue traps are bad ideas…

 If you have attic rats, then one of the reasons you want to kill the critters is because of the noise.
 It is disconcerting and a little freaky to hear a bunch of rats crawling around above your head.

 Do you know what is worse than hearing rats crawl around the attic?

 Listening to a rat that has been stuck in a glue trap struggle and scream for FOUR DAYS until it finally dies of dehydration.